Battery packs, EV chargers and portfolio resilience. Our interview with BorgWarner’s top management

 Does BorgWarner have plans about megawatt charging systems?

 We think megawatt charging requires a little more time.
 We’re doing some megawatt charging tests with our team in China.
 We want to grow with the current products first, then invest in megawatt charging.
-For now, we want to sell chargers for passenger vehicles on the highways and we want to sell chargers for commercial vehicles, getting some volume scales at first.
+For now, we want to sell chargers for passenger vehicles on the highways and we want to sell chargers for commercial vehicles, getting volume scales, at first.

 What’s the advantage of BorgWarner in the crowded charging system market?